 But then time goes by...

-Imagine it is six months later, Theresa May has moved on and has now realized her true calling in life, to be a pet store employee.
+Six months later, Theresa May has moved on and now realized her true calling in life: to be a pet store employee.
 People are no longer searching the term "Theresa May resigns" much if at all.
 All eyes are now on Boris Johnson.
 But all the content created by the reputation agency around that "resigns" term survives.
 In fact, the reputation company promoted that content by building links to it all over the web.
 (Link building is a form of SEO).

-Even though it is no longer relevant, Google continues to use that content the reputation firm created as a reference and strongly associates the term "resigns" with "Theresa May".
+Even though it is no longer relevant, Google continues to use the reputation firm's content as a reference and strongly associates the term "resigns" with "Theresa May".
 If the reputation management company does not remove or edit that information Google may associate the word "resigns" with her forever to some degree.

 Best practices for related search-based keyword campaigns

 If a reputation management agency chooses to use related search-based search terms, they should only be used on editable sites.
 In other words, these types of search terms should be changeable over time.
 If the reputation management strategy calls for a short-term, or trending, query, that query should not be used as the basis for content that cannot be changed.